Denhonator/KHPCSpeedrunTools/LUA.md

 ![image](images/repo_install.png)
 - Feel free to set this to auto update, to make sure your mods stay working at all times!
 - This part will install the Version checking lua files as well as the variable files that go with each version across all of the games! (the previously noted extras that other parts of this guide do not)
+- Required files for 1FM Rando are also included in this.

 ##### Testing